saveriocastellano/wait-promises/README.md

 - listen to SIGINT and in the handler call run() method to check and wait for pending promises
 - listen to the 'done' event to know when all pending promises have completed and then call process.exit()

+wait-promises not only waits for all promises that are pending when SIGINT signal is received, it also waits for any other promise originating from them (see example below).

 # installation

 npm install wait-promises